-Little is known about what NEETs do with their time.
-Young people who are neither learning nor engaged in incomegenerating activities may neverthless be "productive" within their households, for example by helping to maintain the home or looking after children in need of care.
+Little is known about what NEETs actually do with their time.
+Young people who are neither learning nor engaged in incomegenerating activities may neverthless be "productive" within their households, for example by helping to maintain the home or looking after children and others in need of care.
 However, in the absence of income, NEETs remain dependent on the earnings of other household members, and on grants that are directed to children and the elderly.
-The Old Age Pension in particular has been found to support job-seeking activities for young people33 and it has been argued that this unenvisaged expenditure of the grant could be addressed by extending social security to unemployed youth.34
+The Old Age Pension in particular has been found to support job-seeking activities for young people34 and it has been argued that this unenvisaged expenditure of the grant could be addressed by extending social security to unemployed youth35.

 The large number of NEETs in South Africa is linked to underlying problems in the education system and the labour market.
 Young people in South Africa have very high participation rates in education, including at secondary level.
-Enrolment rates for grades 11 and 12 have increased in recent years .and more young people attain grade 12 (and at an earlier age).35 But there is still a sharp drop-off in enrolment numbers after grade 10 and only about half of young people in their early twenties have successfully completed grade 12.36 This reduces their prospects for further study or employment.37 Low quality and incomplete education represent what are termed the "supply-side" drivers of youth unemployment, where young people do not have the appropriate skills or work-related capabilities to be employable or to set up successful enterprises of their own, and so struggle to make the transition from education to work.38 The "demand-side"drivers include a shortage of jobs or self-employment opportunities for those who are available to work.
+Enrolment rates for grades 11 and 12 have increased in recent years and more young people attain grade 12 (and at an earlier age).36 But there is still a sharp drop-off in enrolment numbers after grade 10 and only about half of young people in their early twenties have successfully completed grade 12.37 This reduces prospects for further study or employment.38 Low quality and incomplete education represent what are termed the "supply-side" drivers of youth unemployment, where young people do not have the appropriate skills or work-related capabilities to be employable or to set up successful enterprises of their own, and so struggle to make the transition from education to work.39 The "demandside" driver relates to a shortage of jobs or self-employment opportunities for those who are available to work.

-In 2017 there were 9.6 million young people aged 15 - 24 in South Africa.
-Of these, 34% (3.3 million) were neither working nor attending an education institution such as a school, university or college.
-The number of young people who are not in education, training or employment has remained remarkably consistent over the last decade, but has increased since 1996 when only two million NEETs were recorded.39 South Africa has made no progress towards the Sustainable Development Goal target to substantially reduce the proportion of youth not in employment, education or training by 2020.40 If anything, the number of NEETs has increased marginally.
+In 2018 there were 9.5 million young people aged 15 - 24 in South Africa.
+Of these, 34% (3.2 million) were neither working nor enrolled in any education institution such as a school, university or college.
+The number of young people nationally who are not in education, training or employment has remained remarkably consistent over the last decade, but has increased over the two decades since 1996 when only two million NEETs were recorded.40 South Africa has made no progress towards what is now an explicit target of the Sustainable Development Goals, namely to substantially reduce the proportion of youth not in employment, education or training by 2020.41 If anything, the number of NEETs has increased marginally.

 The NEET rates are fairly even across the provinces.
 This is hard to interpret without further analysis.
 Limpopo, for example, is a very poor and largely rural province.
-It is possible that the slightly lower-than-average proportion of NEETs in that province is partly the result of many young people migrating to cities in search of work and they are therefore counted among the NEETs in more urban provinces.
+It is possible that the slightly lower-than-average percentage of NEETs in that province is partly the result of many young people migrating to cities in search of work and they are therefore counted among the NEETs in more urban provinces.
 It is possible that young people who are not employed in the labour market may nevertheless be employed in small-scale agriculture if their household has access to land, and this could also help to smooth the provincial inequalities that are characteristic of many other indicators.